 3. Avoiding Serious Complications

 Blood sugar levels that are too high may put you at risk of hyperglycemia.
-If not treated, such conditions can lead to serious complications.
+If not treated, such conditions can lead to severe complications.
 Similarly, glucose levels getting too low (Hypoglycemia) can also cause serious issues.

 Hyperglycemia Complications